Homelessness of Jesus: Interpretation

 Sophiologists interpreted Jesus' homelessness as the homelessness of Sophia.
 New Monastic writer Shane Claiborne refers to Jesus as "the homeless rabbi".
 Catholic theologian Rosemary Radford Ruether discusses Jesus' homelessness in relation to the concept of kenosis, the voluntary renunciation of power in order to submit to the will of God.
 In a book length study on the Gospel of Matthew, Robert J. Myles has argued that the homelessness of Jesus is often romanticized in biblical interpretation in a way that obscures the destitution and lack of agency that would have likely accompanied the situation.

+Representation in Art and Literature

+Contemporary Art

 Canadian sculptor Tim Schmalz created Jesus the Homeless, a 2013 bronze sculpture of Jesus lying on a park bench covered in a blanket with his wounded feet protruding.

+Contemporary Literature

+Books addressing this issue are following: